AviatrixSystems/Docs/HowTos/SAML_Integration_Centrify_IDP.rst

    :numbered:

 ==============================================================================
-Centrify IDP for SAML Integration
+Centrify IdP for SAML Integration
 ==============================================================================

 Overview
 ------------

-This guide provides an example on how to configure Aviatrix to authenticate against Centrify IDP.
-When SAML client is used, your Aviatrix controller acts as the Identity Service Provider (SP) that redirects browser traffic from client to IDP for authentication.
+This guide provides an example on how to configure Aviatrix to authenticate against Centrify IdP.
+When SAML client is used, your Aviatrix controller acts as the Identity Service Provider (SP) that redirects browser traffic from client to IdP for authentication.

 Visit one of the following links based on your use case:

-  If integrating Centrify IDP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html>`_
+  If integrating Centrify IdP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html>`_
-  If integrating Centrify IDP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html>`_
+  If integrating Centrify IdP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html>`_

 Before configuring SAML integration between Aviatrix and Centrify, make sure you have a valid Centrify account with administrator access.

 Configuration Steps
 -------------------

-Follow these steps to configure Aviatrix to authenticate against your Azure AD IDP:
+Follow these steps to configure Aviatrix to authenticate against your Azure AD IdP:

 Step 1.
 Retrieve `Aviatrix SP Metadata <#centrify-saml-sp-metadata>`__ from the Aviatrix Controller Step 2.
 Create a `Centrify SAML Application <#centrify-saml-app>`__ for Aviatrix Step 3.
-Retrieve `Centrify IDP metadata <#centrify-idp-metadata>`__ Step 4.
+Retrieve `Centrify IdP metadata <#centrify-idp-metadata>`__ Step 4.
 Update `Aviatrix SP Endpoint <#centrify-update-saml-endpoint>`__ in the Aviatrix Controller Step 5. `Test the Integration <#centrify-test-integration>`__ is Set Up Correctly